 This scalable data analytics infrastructure allowed us to implement large-scale Monte Carlo simulations for numerous financial models, including when we were developing our tax-loss harvesting techniques.
 A single tax-loss harvesting Monte Carlo simulation requires 50,000 compute hours and generates approximately 50GB of summary data.
 As you might have noticed in our blog post describing our New Research on the Efficacy of Tax-Loss Harvesting, we perform scores of these simulations before we launch any new service or improvement.
 Because our research team can work so effectively with our deeply experienced engineering department, we were able to shrink the cycle times and get this service to market faster.
 [For more on why the speed of innovation matters, see our blog on the importance of innovation.]

-Similarly, while running different combinations of assets classes through a mean variance optimizer to determine an optimal allocation for each risk level does not require PhD level researchers designing a way to make direct indexing available does.
-Prior to the launch of our Direct Indexing platform in 2014, this service had only been available to clients with at least $5 million to invest; our team found a way to automate the strategy and make it, practical for accounts as small as $100,000.
+Similarly, while running different combinations of assets classes through a mean variance optimizer to determine an optimal allocation for each risk level does not require PhD level researchers designing a way to make Stock-level Tax-Loss Harvesting available does.
+Prior to the launch of our Stock-level Tax-Loss Harvesting platform in 2014, this service had only been available to clients with at least $5 million to invest; our team found a way to automate the strategy and make it, practical for accounts as small as $100,000.
 The challenge was to maintain a very low portfolio tracking error compared to the CRSP Total US Stock Market Index (the index used by Vanguard’s VTI, the ETF it replaces in the portfolio) with only 100 out of the nearly 4,000 individual stocks that comprise the index.
 It took quite a bit of ingenuity, and a remarkable amount of testing.